actions-on-google/appactions-fitness-kotlin/README.md

 Make sure that you follow these steps:

 * Own a Google account
-* Application published in Google Play console (at least as draft)
+* Application ID used is published in Google Play console (at least as draft)
 * Google Account has access to the application in Google Play Console
 * Logged in Android Studio with the Google Account
 * Logged in with the same account in the testing device